-Street Notes will offer eight musicians aged 18 – 26 years old a mentoring experience and workshop residency within Penrith Conservatorium at The Joan in late October to early November.
-Working with their mentors, project peers and Artistic Director, they will develop and devise their collaborative performances, while receiving feedback, guidance and support.
+Street Notes offers eight musicians aged 18 – 26 years old a mentoring experience and workshop residency within Penrith Conservatorium at The Joan in October- December.

-Upon completion of successful workshop sessions, all mentees will be involved in the performance of their works across the two performance dates, in a series of three or four micro concerts (10 – 15 minutes each).
+Upon completion of successful workshop sessions, all mentees will be involved in a livestream performance of their works as a series of micro concerts (10 – 15 minutes each).
 The micro-concerts can be enjoyed individually or sequentially as one progressive performance.

 Street Notes will be documented on film, with participants capturing their creative journey through interviews, video diaries and capturing key moments as they refine their work.
 The final film will be screened on The Joan’s in-house AV wall and online through website and social channels.